ITOMIK/ROFLOHltvApp/README.md

 # ROFLOHltvApp
- Android Application on Kotlin with comspose to display statistics of Local CyberSport Events
+ Android application to display statistics of local cybersport events.
+Developing using Kotlin with Jetpack Compose.